 Before the days of digital, people would buy their essentials at the corner shop.
 The owner, knowing that Mr. Lee likes a particular brand of beer, has ordered it just in time for the weekend, when Mr. Lee comes in.

-It is these sorts of experiences that marketers are now trying to replicate — to share content and messaging that resonates with consumers.
+It is these sorts of experiences that marketers are now trying to replicate — to share relevant content, from personalized emails to landing pages to product recommendations, and messaging that resonates with consumers across all touchpoints.

 Real-time personalization: The good, the great, and the awesome

 There are over 7 billion people in the world and each one is different.
 Real-time personalization recognizes the individual and sets out to understand them.

 Although RTP requires some upfront effort, it does pay off.
 Once you have the right tools in place to provide you with strong, connected data, RTP allows you to make use of it much more quickly.
 And arguably, there is less risk with RTP.
 Less room for error.
 Instead of making assumptions about a consumer based on behavior from the last few months, you can understand what journey your customers are taking in the here and now and respond accordingly.

 In our 2022 survey “The Future of Personalization in Marketing”, we asked brands their top three benefits of real-time personalization:

 - 39% said increased CTA conversion rates

 And this is just a small sampling from our survey in terms of the benefits of real-time personalization, but we know that the list can go on and on.
 While the benefits may change for different businesses, verticals and teams, the consensus is that there are benefits abound for real-time personalization.